 - Subject access requests

-Where Cupar Round Table is relying on consent as a means to process personal data, any person may withdraw this consent at any time.
-Please be aware however that Cupar Round Table may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.
+Where Bridge to Bridge or Cupar Round Table is relying on consent as a means to process personal data, any person may withdraw this consent at any time.
+Please be aware however that Bridge to Bridge and Cupar Round Table may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.

 That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual.